mobilemind/OpenInlets/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)
 [![Build Status](https://secure.travis-ci.org/mobilemind/OpenInlets.png?branch=master)](http://travis-ci.org/mobilemind/OpenInlets)

-OpenInlets is a collection of bookmarklets for iOS Mobile Safari.
-Individual bookmarklets are described below.
+OpenInlets is a collection of bookmarklets to open apps from a web page-- typically from iOS Mobile Safari to an iOS app.

-__OpenIn1Password__ Use this bookmarklet to automatically open the current web page using the Webview in 1Password 4.1.x.
-The 1Password Webview is handy for login/form completion, or to quickly add a new entry with login credentials.
+__OpenIn1Password__: Open the current web page with the Webview in 1Password 4.1.x.
+Handy for login/form completion, or to quickly add a new entry with login credentials.

-__OpenInBlogsy__ Use this bookmarklet to automatically open the current web page using the Webview in Blogsy on iOS.
-From there you can easily reblog or quote the page.
+__OpenInBlogsy__: Open the current web page using the Webview in Blogsy on iOS.
+Easily reblog or quote a page.

-__OpenInGoodReader__ Use this bookmarklet when viewing a PDF in Mobile Safari to automatically open the same PDF in GoodReader 4.
+__OpenInGoodReader__: When viewing a PDF in Mobile Safari, open/download the same PDF in GoodReader 4.

+__OpenInGoogleChrome__: Open the current web page in the Google Chrome app for iOS.

-__OpenInGoogleMaps__ Use this bookmarklet to automatically open the current web page in the Google Maps application on iOS.
-Handy when an app opens a Google Maps page in Mobile Safari, but you'd prefer that the Google Maps _app_ show the same info.
-Just select the bookmark, it does the rest-- no need to select, copy, switch apps & paste.
-If the current URL does NOT contain an address or location, the bookmarklet will trigger a Google Maps app search using the page title.
+__OpenInGoogleMaps__: Open the current web page in the Google Maps application on iOS.
+Handy when an app opens a Google Maps page in Mobile Safari, but you'd prefer the Google Maps _app_.
+If the current URL does NOT contain an address or location, it will search in the Google Maps app using the page title.

-__OpenIniOctocat__ Use this bookmarklet when viewing a Github repository URL in Mobile Safari to automatically open the same repository in the iOctocat iOS app.
+__OpenIniOctocat__: When viewing a Github repository in Mobile Safari, open the same repository in the iOctocat iOS app.

-__SearchIn1Password__ Use this bookmarklet to automatically open 1Password and search for entries containing the domain of the current web page.
-This works on Mobile Safari as well as Safari and Firefox on Mac OS X Mavericks.
+__SearchIn1Password__: Open 1Password and search for entries containing the domain of the current web page.
+_NOTE:_ This also works with Safari and Firefox on Mac OS X Mavericks.

 ## Install
 ### Desktop browser
 Visit the [OpenInlets page].

-Drag the indicated link to the bookmark bar or select it and add bookmark/favorite.
-Optionally edit or rename the bookmark/favorite.
-Finally, synchronize bookmarks using iTunes or iCloud to get the bookmarklet to iOS.
+Drag a __JavaScript__ __bookmark__ to the bookmark bar or select it and add bookmark/favorite.
+Optionally edit or rename the bookmark/favorite. iTunes or iCloud will sync the bookmarklet to iOS.

 #### JavaScript bookmarks
 + [OpenIn1Password] v1.1.0 `javascript:function%20a()%7Breturn/iP(.d%7Chone)/.test(navigator.userAgent)?location.href='op'+location.href:void%200%7Da();void'1.1.0'`